A Casing Wear Study in HP/HT Well

 - Anticipate the levels of wear along the 14” casing for several drillstring configurations

-To find out what happened and how we helped our client regain the well, read our white paper by leaving your contact below.
+To find out what happened and how we helped our client to optimize the drillstring, read our white paper by leaving your contact below.
 We will share our success and failure stories on a monthly basis, so that you can get valuable insights for your well project.

 You will receive the link by email.